Roles & how to apply

 Holders of personal fellowships are welcomed.

-Before applying, candidates may wish to make contact with one or more of the academics listed below to discuss opportunities and research synergies.
+Before applying, candidates may wish to make contact with current academics to discuss opportunities and research synergies.

 Contact details: c.s.cockell [at] ed.ac.uk (Prof Charles Cockell)

 Contact details: a.s.trew [at] ed.ac.uk (Prof Arthur Trew)